top of page

 3. Gjirokaster Bazaar

-Lower down on the hill below the castle is the bazaar.
+Lower down on the hill below Gjirokaster castle is the bazaar.
 There are about 5 streets packed with tourist shops, cafes and restaurants.
 This area is very vibrant and interesting to see but it is very touristy.
 The buildings only date back to the early 20th century as the old buildings were destroyed in a fire.

 The Bazaar at Gjirokkaster, Albania.